Filippo Ambrosini: Partnership with Alessandra Cernuschi

-2013–2014 season
+2013–2014 season: European Championships debut

 Cernuschi/Ambrosini placed seventeenth at the 2014 European Championships in Budapest, Hungary, and 8th at the 2014 World Junior Championships in Sofia, Bulgaria.

 2014–2015 season

 Cernuschi/Ambrosini won silver at the 2015 Bavarian Open and finished tenth at the 2015 European Championships in Stockholm, Sweden.
 They were coached by Tiziana Pagani and Cristina Mauri in Assago and Milan.

+Partnership with Alexandra Iovanna

 2015–2016 season

 Ambrosini and Alexandra Iovanna made their international debut in November, placing eighth at the 2015 CS Tallinn Trophy.
 In December, they finished twelfth at the 2015 Golden Spin of Zagreb.
 It was their final competition together.
 In 2016, he teamed up with Rebecca Ghilardi.

-2016–2017 season
+Partnership with Rebecca Ghilardi

+2016–2017 season: Debut of Ghilardi/Ambrosini

 Making their international debut, Ghilardi/Ambrosini won the bronze medal at the 2016 CS Lombardia Trophy in September.
 They took bronze at the International Cup of Nice a month later.
 In December, they became the Italian national bronze medalists.
 They placed fourteenth in the short program, eleventh in the free skate and eleventh overall at the 2017 European Championships, which took place in January in Ostrava, Czech Republic.
 They trained under Rosanna Murante and Tiziana Rosaspina in Bergamo.